 If you’re eligible under the Free TAFE for Priority Courses program, the Victorian government will pay all of your tuition fees for the duration of your priority course.

-If you are eligible, the Victorian government will pay your tuition fees for one priority TAFE course in your lifetime, even if you don’t finish the course.
-If you’re unsure about applying for a tuition-free TAFE course, please contact SWTAFE or visit our Skills and Jobs Centre at our Warrnambool campus.
+If you are eligible, the Victorian government will pay your tuition fees for one Free TAFE course in your lifetime, even if you don’t finish the course.

 If you’re continuing in the same course at a TAFE or dual sector provider, the course will continue to be tuition-free.